Will Palmer (cricketer): 1768 to 1772

 There is no mention of Palmer in reports from the 1770 and 1771 seasons.
-In 1772, he played in two matches for an England XI against Hampshire.
-The first was at Broadhalfpenny Down on 23–25 June; the second at Bourne Paddock on 19–20 August.
+In 1772, he played in two matches for an England against Hampshire.
+The first was at Broadhalfpenny Down on 23–25 June; the second at Bishopsbourne Paddock on 19–20 August.
 Although Palmer's team was called England by some sources, others called it Kent, Middlesex and Surrey, as the players were from those counties only.
 In the first match, Hampshire (146 and 79) defeated England (109 and 63) by 53 runs, Palmer scoring 13 and 8.
 At Bourne Park, England won by 2 wickets.
 Hampshire were all out for 123 and England replied with 136.
 Palmer top-scored with 29.
 Hampshire scored 113 in their second innings.
 Palmer scored 14 as England made 101/8 to win by 2 wickets.
-The result of this match gave cause for celebration in Kent as most of the England team were Kent players.
+The result of this match gave cause for celebration in Kent as most of England's players were from Kent.
 A song was written by a Kent supporter which named all the England players in one quatrain: